rbenrax/upyOS/README.md

 [smolos docs site](http://smol.p1x.in/os/)

-This is a simple test implementation with some modifications of smolOS over ESP32-C3/YD-RP2040 by rbenrax.
+This is a simple test implementation with some modifications of smolOS over ESP32-C3, ESP8266 and YD-2040 by rbenrax.

 The target is to get a common base to use stand alone microcontroller, and fun using it.